Film / The Mirror Has Two Faces

 - Beautiful All Along: The whole point of the movie.

-- Betty and Veronica: In the beginning of the film, Rose is the Betty and Claire is the Veronica for Alex.
-Rose herself winds up playing both roles, starting off as the Betty then becoming the Veronica for Greg, who realizes that he’s in love with the “old Rose” (Betty)
+- Betty and Veronica: In the beginning of the film, Rose is the Betty and Claire is the Veronica for Alex, both end up rejecting him; Rose herself winds up playing both roles, starting off as the Betty then becoming the Veronica for Greg, who realizes that he’s in love with the “old Rose” (Betty)

 - Bi the Way: While Claire is complaining to Rose about her husband, she nonchalantly mentions “one of my lesbian orgy dreams”